taybenlor/runno/packages/wasi/WASIX-PLAN.md

 - Do we expose the syscall-bridge opcodes publicly, so third parties can implement providers out-of-process (e.g. over a websocket to a remote host)?
   Attractive for future work; leave closed initially.
 - Exact skip list from `wasix-integration-tests`.
-Enumerate once PR 1 boots the suite end-to-end; revisit per test rather than guessing ahead.
+Enumerate once the runtime boots the suite end-to-end; revisit per test rather than guessing ahead.